History of the SkyTrain: Technology choice

-Deming Smith of the Society Promoting Environmental Conservation believed that the selection of Bombardier's technology was politically charged, because construction workers would vote for Glen Clark's party, the British Columbia New Democratic Party, for providing them with employment.
+Deming Smith of the Society Promoting Environmental Conservation believed that the selection of SkyTrain was politically charged, because construction workers would vote for Glen Clark's party, the British Columbia New Democratic Party, for providing them with employment.

 Debt

 The system had debt problems in 1998.
 The debt servicing of SkyTrain was three and a half times the actual operating budget, whereas the debt servicing of buses was only one-seventh the operating budget.
 During construction of the Surrey extension, the Vancouver Regional Transit Commission, a division of BC Transit, was $30 million in debt.
 The provincial government agreed to cover the debt in 1991 for three years.

 Environmental impacts

 In May 2001, protesters halted construction of the Millennium Line in an attempt to save the trees and vegetation within the Grandview Cut.
 TransLink scrapped the original plan of building a tunnel in favour of a guideway.
 The bridge over the cut was consequently out of service from April to December 2001.
 It disrupted bus service and several local businesses, including Canada Post, a hairdressing school, and a restaurant, which experienced a $5,000-per-month loss of revenue.
 The owner appealed to city hall and the Millennium Line Rapid Transit Project Office for compensation, and complained to Premier Ujjal Dosanjh and Deputy Premier Joy MacPhail.
 Dosanjh sent her a letter saying he would pass her concerns on to Economic Development minister Mike Farnworth.
 MacPhail declined compensation and said the Nanaimo Bridge construction project was a "necessary evil".